ncgriffin/ad-deployment-configuration/README.md

 <p><strong>.</strong></p>
 <p><strong>.</strong></p>

--  We will now add a new Forest and set the Root domain name to “mydomain.com”
+-  Next, we will select 'Add a new forest' and set the Root domain name to “mydomain.com”
 <p>
 <img width="565" alt="my domain" src="https://imgur.com/ovGgm26.png"> </p>

-- Finish setup and restart DC-01
+- Finish setup and restart DC-1
-- Log back in with “your username"@mydomain.com
+- Log back into Remote Desktop with your username credentials following with "@mydomain.com"

 <p><strong>.</strong></p>
 <p><strong>.</strong></p>

-<h3>&#9314; Creating an Admin in Active Directory </h3>
+<h3>&#9314; Create an Admin in Active Directory </h3>

-- Once DC-01 has rebooted, click on tools and select Active Directory Users and Computers
+- Once DC-1 has rebooted, click on tools and select Active Directory Users and Computers
-- Right click on mydomain.com and select new and click on Organizational Unit
+- Right click on mydomain.com; select -> New -> Organizational Unit and click on Organizational Unit
 <img width="438" alt="Users" src="https://imgur.com/VESNQeS.png">